-According to the Faculty Handbook, "Tenure is granted as the result of a favorable decision by the President of the University acting on the recomendation of the PTS Committee."
+According to the Faculty Handbook, "Tenure is granted as the result of a favorable decision by the President of the University acting on the recommendation of the PTS Committee."

 The specific performance criteria PTS uses in making a tenure decision are outlined below:

-These criteria are described in detail together with what would merit ratings of "Highly Satisfactory," "Satisfactory," and "Unsatisfactory" for each in section 3.7 of the Faculty Handbook.
+These criteria are described in detail together with examples of possible behavior and evidence to meet expectations for each in section 3.7 of the Faculty Handbook.

 To obtain a positive tenure decision, a candidate must provide clear evidence that these criteria have been met.
 Typically, this involves submitting a detailed criteria-based self evaluation, letters of support from one's Chair and Dean, an updated curriculum vita, syllabi from all courses, and all materials from one course.
 Letters of support from peers, students, members of the community, and other documents may be submitted in evidence as well.

 Your accomplishments and strengths in teaching, research and service provide the criteria for PTS evaluation.
 While recognizing individual styles in self-assessment, the Committee requests that faculty follow the Performance Guidelines in 3.7 of the St. Ambrose University Faculty Handbook in composing the self-assessment.
 There is also a template that faculty are encouraged to use.